szabikaveres/dEX--Decentralised-Cryptocurrency-App/README.md

 In this project I have coded out the smart contracts for the Cryptocurrency Exchange and created a front-end website that talks to those smart contracts, so users can trade Cryptocurrencys in a De-Centralised way.

 How It Works:

-Please see below the Tutorial video:
+Please see the Tutorial video:
 [bit.ly/dEX-Tutorial](https://www.loom.com/share/adefe26556c74dce9994dc3fe4afeaf2?sid=1d18719d-2953-4d00-aa44-092a0f38114f)

 ![image](https://github.com/szabikaveres/dEX--Decentralised-Cryptocurrency-App/assets/114937278/0c5342ac-d264-4c3a-bf0d-d7c6593fe61b)